sagemathinc/cocalc-docker/README.md

 - Most instructions for adding packages to Ubuntu 18.04 should work for CoCalc-Docker, for example `pip install` for Python 2 packages, and `pip3 install` for Python 3 packages.
 - Whenever you upgrade your CoCalc image from Docker Hub as described in **Upgrade** above, you will need to repeat the above steps.

+## User-contributed scripts

+- See the [contrib](./contrib) subdirectory here for  scripts contributing by people that are running their own cocalc-docker servers.
+For example, there is a Python script for removing old accounts and old or deleted projects.

 ## Troubleshooting

 - [A short guide](./TROUBLESHOOTING.md)